Krishil1108/enginia-do/README.md

-# Task Management System - MERN Stack with Authentication
+# Enginia-do - Task Management System

 A complete, production-ready Task Management System with authentication, role-based access, and real-time notifications built with MongoDB, Express, React, and Node.js.